Rías Baixas’ History: From Galicia to the World

 Or not.
 Another plague, downy mildew or simply mildiu in Spanish, was on the horizon.
 By the time it landed in Galicia in 1885, treatments with Bordeaux mixture—a combination of copper sulfate, lime, and water—were already generalized in most of Spain.
 But this came with new costs for growers, and made the profits from viticulture increasingly scarce.

 The biggest challenge to face European viticulture in the 19th century came in the form of a little louse known as phylloxera.
 It ate its way through most of the vines in France, provoking the greatest viticultural crisis in that country’s history.
-In Rías Baixas, phylloxera’s spread was slower than the rest of Galicia, and many vines escaped the eventual solution to the plague: being torn up and replaced with American rootstocks.
-For this reason, some of the oldest pre-phylloxeric vines in the world can be found in Meaño, dating back to at least the early 1700s.
+In Rías Baixas—possibly due to the high concentrations of sand in the soils—phylloxera’s spread was slower than the rest of Galicia, and many vines escaped being torn up and replaced with American rootstocks.
+For this reason, some of the oldest pre-phylloxeric vines in the world can be found in Meaño, dating back to at least the late 1700s.

 The 20th Century